 Tips for a top-notch dutch oven pot roast

 - Use a heavy cast iron dutch oven with a lid.
-This one is my favorite. or a good quality oven-safe pot with a tight lid.
-Just covering your meat in aluminum foil won’t really cut it.
+This one is my favorite, or a good quality oven-safe pot with a tight lid.
+Just covering your meat in aluminum foil won’t work.

 - Sear your meat first over high heat to start the browning process.
 Browning meat equals flavor and we need that.